internetarchive/fatcat/guide/src/roadmap.md

 primary database, as user interfaces could rely on secondary read-only search engines for more complex queries and views.

-I see a tension between focus and scope creep.
+There is a tension between focus and scope creep.
 If a central database like fatcat doesn't support enough fields and metadata, then it will not be possible to completely import other corpuses, and this becomes "yet another" partial bibliographic database.
 On the other hand, accepting arbitrary data leads to